 Do you give out condoms?

 - Regarding pregnancy, condoms, when used properly every time, have a theoretical effectiveness rate of 98% for pregnancy.
-In reality, 18 out of 100 people will become pregnancy if condoms are the only birth control used.
+In reality, 18 out of 100 people will become pregnant if condoms are the only birth control used.

-- Regarding Sexual Health Risk, although condoms and reduce the exposure risk to infections, they do not eliminate risk of infection.
+- Regarding Sexual Health Risk, although condoms can reduce the exposure risk to infections, they do not eliminate risk of infection.
 The CDC states, ‘the most reliable ways to avoid transmission of STDS are to abstain from sexual activity, or to be in a long-term mutually monogamous relationship with an uninfected partner.’

 Do you provide Plan B?